Blog

 Sample Tracking Red Flag Warning Signs:

-Frequent Misplaced or Lost Samples: Regular occurrences of lost or misplaced samples suggest the laboratory information system isn’t tracking samples accurately or consistently.
+Frequent Misplaced or Lost Samples: Regular occurrences of lost or misplaced samples suggest the lab information system isn’t tracking samples accurately or consistently.

-Duplicate or Missing Sample IDs: The LIS system fails to assign unique identifiers to each sample or duplicates sample IDs, leading to confusion and errors in tracking.
+Duplicate or Missing Sample IDs: The LIS system either fails to assign unique identifiers to each sample or generates duplicate IDs, leading to confusion and errors throughout the tracking process.

 Inability to Trace Sample History: Difficulty viewing a sample’s lifecycle, including when and where it was processed, indicates poor sample tracking capabilities.